Antonyeaster/pup-hq/README.md

 The following issues were raised durning my mid way project mentor meeting:

-* The horizontal scroll bar was showing at the bottom of the screen at all times.
+* The horizontal scroll bar was showing at the bottom of the screen at all times
-* More information needed on the Meet Up page to hint the user.
+* More information needed on the Meet Up page to hint the user
-* Remove double spaces in my HTML code.
+* Remove double spaces in my HTML code
-* Add more comments to HTML.
+* Add more comments to HTML

 ### W3C Validator